 ♥ Change can come about through your physiology (posture, motion, facial expressions, physical movement), language (how you speak to yourself) and focus (what you focus on you will feel).

 So, a week later, I have come away with some new motivation to eat more vegetables and to look at detoxing my liver.
 I have also been asking myself frequently is this hindering or helping my health?
 Several changes have been made so far.
-I’m so pleased I went along and now I can’t wait to get stuck into some of Dr Libby’s books, especially this one.
+I’m so pleased I went along and now I can’t wait to get stuck into some of Dr Libby’s books.

 Check out this Ted talk by Libby – it will give you a little bit more insight into some things talked about.